Overview

 Centralized ownership control

-Safe to call multiple times
+Safe to call again

 No duplicate deployments

-Automatic deduplication
+Built-in deduplication

 Singleton conditions deployed once, reused everywhere: